VIPnytt/RobotsTxtParser/docs/sql/cache.md

 # Robots.txt Cache
-Caching the `robots.txt` files to the SQL server, greatly improves performance, avoids spamming of the remote host and any unnecessary network lag or timeouts is avoided.
+By caching data to the SQL server, overall performance is increased, you'll limit the number of network lags and timeouts to a bare minimum, and last but not least, no more spamming of the remote host.

 It's common practice to cache the `robots.txt` for up to 24 hours.

 #### Shared-setup compatible
-Multiple crawlers may with benefits share the same database/host.
+Multiple crawlers may with benefits share the same database.

 ### Requirements:
 - MySQL